Kara M. Burns

 North Carolina State University

 Heather graduated in 2006 with an AAS in Veterinary Medical Technology from Central Carolina Community College.
 She obtained her VTS in Anesthesia and Analgesia in 2014 while working at the North Carolina State University Veterinary Teaching Hospital.
-Currently, she is the ICU supervisor at NC State University in Raleigh, NC working to obtain her VTS in Emergency and Critical Care.
+Currently, Heather is the supervisor of the anesthesia department as well as the the ICU supervisor at NC State University in Raleigh, NC.
+She is working to obtain her VTS in Emergency and Critical Care, as well as a business administration degree with the goal of pursuing continued leadership in veterinary medicine.
 Heather is Fear Free Certified, a Recover Rescuer, and is a Healing Touch for Animals Level 2 Practitioner.